-How is Parenting Time Determined in Illinois?
+How is parenting time determined in Illinois?

 Whenever two parents are getting divorced or no longer are in a relationship, the question of parenting time will need to be addressed.
 In most cases, each parent will have the right to see their child; however, it must be decided how the two parents will share time with their child.